 If orifice hole appears damaged or it is suspected to have been redrilled, check orifice hole with a numbered drill bit of correct size.
 Never redrill an orifice.
 A burr-free and squarely aligned orifice hole is essential for proper flame characteristics.

-Replace original orifice with correct size, if required by Table 13 or Table 14 depending on furnace gas input rate.
-Use only factory-supplied orifices, see EXAMPLE 1.
+7. Replace orifice with correct size, if required as shown in Table 20.
+Use only factory-supplied orifices.
+See EXAMPLE 1.